barryclark/jekyll-now/_posts/2019-06-05-Cloud-Native-London-June-2019.md

   - "2019"
 ---

-We packed out the room at Codenode for our June 2019 Cloud Native London Meetup!
+We packed out the room at Codenode, with 300 attendees at the June 2019 Cloud Native London Meetup!

 As always, thanks to our sponsors [Tecknuovo](https://www.tecknuovo.com/), [Contino](https://www.contino.io/), [Pusher](https://pusher.com/), [Humio](https://humio.com/), [SUSE](https://www.suse.com/), and [Twistlock](https://www.twistlock.com/) for making this all possible!